 Can I come on my own?

 If your partner doesn’t want to come with you or you wish to discuss things alone you may come on your own.
-However we do encourage couples to book the initial interview together where possible.
+However we do encourage couples to book the initial consultation together where possible.

 Costs: £48 per 1-hour session